KonnexionsGmbH/dcr/docs/dcr_api.md

 # libs.pdflibdcr

-Module libs.pdflibdcr: Extract the text from pdf documents.
+Module libs.pdflibdcr: Extract text and metadata from pdf documents.

 <a id="libs.pdflibdcr.extract_text_from_pdf"></a>